truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

 6. Back up your stored data files.
    If you need to do a clean install with the SCALE <file>iso</file> file, you can import your data pools into SCALE.
-   Verify you can access your backed up filed before you upgrade/migrate to SCALE.
+   Verify you can access your backed up files before you upgrade/migrate to SCALE.

 7. Back up any critical data.